blueshift-labs/Blueshift-Android-SDK/README.md

 </receiver>
 ```

-## Batch Events And Install Tracking ##
+## Batching Events ##

 Add this receiver inside `<application>` tag to enable batch events support.
-This is important.
+This is important!
 If this is missing in AndroidManifest.xml, the event tracking will not happen properly.
+All events marked for batching will not be sent.

 ```xml
 <receiver android:name="com.blueshift.batch.AlarmReceiver"/>
 ```

+##  App Install Tracking  ##

 Add the following block inside `<application>` tag to enable app install tracking by SDK.